Marissa is the writer of ThePracticalMommy and the blog Mommy Knows What's Best. She is a stay-at-home mom to four and was a teacher.

 Trust Your Instincts

 One of the hardest things about being a new mom is always wondering if you're doing everything right.
-You begin to second guess yourself when things with the baby don't go smoothly, and you question your decision to have a baby.
+You begin to second-guess yourself when things with the baby don't go smoothly, and you question your decision to have a baby.

 1. Learn to Trust Your Instincts

 You're going to receive a ton of advice from well-wishers, from family and friends, from books, and from online forums.
 Does that mean you need to follow all of it or even some of it?
-No; if something doesn't seem to apply to your baby who you know so well, you can conveniently forget it.
+No; if something doesn't apply to your baby who you know so well, you can conveniently forget it.